Tom Bradley (mayor): Early life and education

 Bradley with his wife and daughter, 1977.

 Bradley was born on December 29, 1917, to Lee Thomas and Crenner Bradley.
 Thomas and Bradley were poor sharecroppers who lived in a small log cabin outside Calvert, Texas.
 He had four siblings — Lawrence, Willa Mae, Ellis (who had cerebral palsy) and Howard.
 The children's grandfather had been enslaved.
 The family moved to Arizona to pick cotton and then in 1924 to the Temple-Alvarado area of Los Angeles during the Great Migration, where Lee was a Santa Fe Railroad porter and Crenner was a maid.

 Bradley attended Rosemont Elementary School, Lafayette Junior High School and Polytechnic High School, where he was the first black student to be elected president of the Boys League and the first to be inducted into the Ephebians national honor society.
 He was captain of the track team and all-city tackle for the high school football team.
 Bradley went to UCLA in 1937 on an athletic scholarship and joined Kappa Alpha Psi fraternity.
 Among the jobs he had while at college was as a photographer for comedian Jimmy Durante.
+At UCLA, Bradley was a standout athlete in track and field and later credited his collegiate experience with broadening his political and social outlook during a period of entrenched racial segregation in Los Angeles.